ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

        }
     }

 The line `SELF.R4[GroupElement]` returns an `Option[GroupElement]` type.
-The semantics of the `Option` type are exactly the [same as in Scala](https://alvinalexander.com/scala/using-scala-option-some-none-idiom-function-java-null/).
-If the `Option` is defined, i.e., `SELF.R4` indeed contains a `GroupElement` type, then the first branch is executed, otherwise the second branch is executed.
+The semantics of the `Option` type is exactly the [same as in Scala](https://alvinalexander.com/scala/using-scala-option-some-none-idiom-function-java-null/).
+If the `Option` is defined, i.e., `SELF.R4` indeed contains a `GroupElement` type, then the first branch is executed, otherwise, the second branch is executed.